You can apply online through the University of Leeds applicant portal.

-Deadlines for courses starting in the 2020/21 academic year (September 2020 and January 2021) are shown in the table below.
+Deadlines for applications to courses starting in September 2022 are shown in the table below.

 If you apply before the Application deadline for a particular stage, as shown below, you will normally receive a response on or before the Decision by date.

-If you do not receive an offer in a particular stage, you will either be notified that your application has been unsuccessful, or we may carry your application forward to be considered in the next stage.
+If you do not receive an offer in a particular stage, you will be notified either that your application has been unsuccessful or that it has been carried forward to be considered in the next stage.
 Applications will only be carried forward once.

 We receive a high volume of applications, therefore we may need more time to assess your application.
 If this is the case, we will carry your application to the next stage and notify you of this.

 In some cases, where an application is unsuccessful for the initial course but there is evidence of a good fit with another course at Leeds University Business School, an alternative course may be offered.

 |Stage||Application deadline||Decision by|

 |4||Final international deadline: Thursday 30 June 2022||Final international places awarded: Friday15 July 2022|

 |5||Final UK deadline: Friday 19 August 2022||Final UK places awarded: Friday 26 August 2022|